CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/General/dcc-lumen-image-management-storage.md

 Lumen provides operating system licensing, installation, management, and monitoring of Lumen standardized operating system builds.
 Non-standard operating system builds may exclude any or all of the licensing, installation, management, and monitoring.
 Lumen will make a commercially reasonable effort to support custom customer images, however, Lumen is not responsible for the support of non-standard operating system builds.

-An instance template is a standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-CenturyLink managed applications (if applicable).
+An instance template is a standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-Lumen managed applications (if applicable).
 Instance template(s) allows clients to consistently apply a template to multiple instances simultaneously.

 The process of deploying a template can be done via the portal.
 A multiple instance deployment is automated through the portal and can be created from a single template.